Strong Horse Tea Summary

 Sarah

-In the story, Sarah is the embodiment of traditional wisdom and community support.
+In the story, Sarah embodies traditional wisdom and community support.
 Despite being untrained in formal medicine, she steps in when formal healthcare fails Rannie and Snooks.

 Her insistence on using the ‘strong horse tea,’ a folk remedy, indicates her reliance on traditional practices and communal knowledge.